• Skip to main content

 People running on a a snowy, frozen over river for the Rio Frio Ice Fest with large mountains in the background in Alamosa

 The Rio Frio Ice Festival is an annual multi-day event that includes a popular 5K race.
-Participants actually run right on the frozen Rio Grande River in Alamosa for a unique racing experience.
+Participants run right on the frozen Rio Grande River in Alamosa for a unique racing experience.
 During the festival, there is an award ceremony to highlight achievements from the race.
 There has also been a one-mile kid’s race, too.

 Other activities during the Ice Festival weekend have included a Luminara cross-country ski event, ice carving demonstrations on Main Street, disc golf, an air band competition, a fire and ice bonfire, and an ice climbing trip.
 Part of the event also includes the “Rio Frio Flights” where five local drinks are served.
 A full schedule for the weekend and more information can be found online.

-January | rioraces.com/rio-frio-home
+late January | rioraces.com/rio-frio-home

 Rio Trio